hdtodd/rtl_433_stats/SNR-v2-Release-Notes.md

 While SNR v1 focused on just the Signal-to-Noise Ratio of the signals seen at the rtl\_433 RTL-SDR receiver, v2 of SNR summarizes additional characteristics of the received signals from each of the devices observed:

 *  Signal-to-Noise Ratio over all packets
-*  The gap (in seconds) between successive transmissions by each device over individual transmissions
+*  The gap (in seconds) between successive transmissions by each device
-*  The frequency of the device's signal over all packets
+*  The radio frequency of the device's signal over all packets
-*  The number of packets in each transmission over individual transmissions.
+*  The number of packets in each transmission

 For each of these characteristics, SNR analyzes the individual packets and the grouped transmissions for each of the devices and reports the: